How to make links more engaging with Confluence buttons

 Create a single button

-- On your page, type '/button' and choose the Button macro from the dropdown menu.
+- In edit mode, type '/button' and choose the Button macro from the dropdown menu.
 This will bring up the Button editor.

 - Add your button text, choose a destination for your button to link to, and customise your button’s appearance.